-As follow-up to the site visit, a dedicated press release was sent to all stakeholder segments in the ZERO BRINE mailing lists with a link to the online media kit.
+As follow-up to the site visit, a dedicated press release was sent to ZERO BRINE mailing lists with a link to the online media kit.
 Overall, the Polish coal mine pilot was featured in 16 press articles from a variety of international and national presses and in five languages: French, Polish, Spanish, Dutch, and English.
 Below is a comprehensive list of the various articles produced and their outreach, provided by Meltwater analytics: